-Our gross realized gains and losses on sales of available-for-sale securities were not material for the years ended December 31, 2013 and 2012.
+Our gross realized gains and losses on sales of available-for-sale securities were not material for the years ended December 31, 2014 and 2013.

 All securities included in cash and cash equivalents have maturities of 90 days or less at the time of purchase.
 All securities included in short-term investments have maturities of within one year of the balance sheet date.
+The cost of securities sold is based on the specific identification method.

-All of the marketable securities held as of December 31, 2013 and December 31, 2012 had maturities of one year or less.
 We only invest in A (or equivalent) rated securities with maturities of one year or less.
-We do not believe that there are any other than temporary impairments related to our investment in marketable securities at December 31, 2013, given the quality of the investment portfolio, its short-term nature, and subsequent proceeds collected on sale of securities that reached maturity.
+We do not believe that there are any other than temporary impairments related to our investment in marketable securities at December 31, 2014, given the quality of the investment portfolio, its short-term nature, and subsequent proceeds collected on sale of securities that reached maturity.